Fish Skin for Burn Wounds: The Future Wound Dressing?

 How it Works

-First, the skin is collected, cleaned, treated chemically, and irradiated.
-After that, it’s tested to make sure it is sterile, and finally, it’s put in specialized packaging ready to be used.
+First, the skin is collected, cleaned, treated chemically (sometimes with silver nanoparticles), and irradiated.
+After that, it is tested to ensure it is sterile, and finally, it is placed in specialized packaging ready to be used.

 - The fish skin is used as a biological dressing for the wound.
-It’s applied directly on the burn wounds to cover all the exposed tissue and part of the healthy skin.
+It is applied directly on the burn wounds to cover all the exposed tissue and part of the healthy skin.

-- There’s no need to add any extra creams (like silver or sulfadiazine)
+- There is no need to add any extra creams (like silver or sulfadiazine)

 - The fish skin is covered by sterile gauze